 - Not only can you get better value elsewhere ( we show you exactly where, below ), we believe that the struggle of working through the process of configuring a plan is not worth the effort.

 Vodafone MyMix is a rehash of an age old telco idea

 In May 2016, Vodafone introduced a range of prepaid phone plans designed to give the appearance of infinite flexibility.
 To build a ‘MyMix’ plan, a user ( that’s someone like me or you ) buys a $1 SIM and picks from a number of options to configure their own prepaid plan.
 Those options include :

 With ‘MyMix’, the user gets to decide the number of days they want their prepaid plan to be valid for ?
 Options include 7 days, 28 days, 90 days

 Options include data allowances of up to 12 GB per month.

 The value of SMS has declined so markedly since Whatsapp took over that element of communication.
 Vodafone are giving them away.
 Every MyMix plan comes with unlimited SMS.

 MyMix offers two voice options.
 Either 120 minutes ( which allows the users to make approximately 2 x standard 2 minute calls per day. ) The other option is Unlimited.

 We know not everyone understands the terms phone companies use and that’s OK.
 Read our dedicated articles on the difference between prepaid, postpaid and month to month plans.
-Or find out why prepaid is often better value than postpaid.

 The problem with MyMix( and solution ) in a nutshell :